The Pigman

-This dual perspective novel gives the reader two different sides to a story about such an important man.
-The two main characters, teenagers Lorraine and John, have opposite personalities and together create a powerful narrative.
+The two main characters, teenagers Lorraine and John, have opposite personalities.
+This dual perspective gives the reader two different sides to a story about a man they have befriended.
 This book would go on to win numerous awards, including the New York Times Outstanding Book of 1968, the ALA Notable Children's Book 1940–1970 the Horn Book 1969 Fanfare Honor List.

 The novel is frequently assigned in elementary schools, middle schools, and some high schools for English classes.
 Although commonly taught, this book has been banned in certain areas for numerous reasons, some including offensive language and sexual themes.
 The book's sequel, The Pigman's Legacy, was published in 1980.
 The Pigman & Me, an autobiography by Paul Zindel, was first published in 1990; it is considered an unofficial triquel to The Pigman.
 Zindel wrote a screenplay, adapting the book for the stage and screen, but it was not taken up by any filmmaker.

 Plot summary

-When John, Lorraine, and two teen troublemakers, Norton Kelly, and Dennis Kobin, are bored, they make prank phone calls.
+When John, Lorraine, and two teen troublemakers, Norton Kelly and Dennis Kobin, are bored, they make goof calls.
 The goal of the game is to see who can stay on the phone the longest.
 When it is Lorraine's turn, she picks out Mr. Pignati's phone number and pretends to be calling from a charity.
 After she wins the game, Mr. Pignati offers to donate ten dollars.
 Against Lorraine's better judgment, she and John travel to Pignati's house to collect the funds.
 After hesitantly accepting "The Pigman's" offer of going to the zoo, a friendship begins to blossom between the three of them.
 He begins to take on the role of a parental figure for the two teenagers, something neither of them has.

 John and Lorraine's visits become increasingly frequent, and during one such visit, they discover a document inside his room.
 After reading it, they realize The Pigman has been lying about where his wife has been.
-His wife, Conchetta, is dead, instead of being on vacation as The Pigman has stated numerous times.
+His wife, Conchetta, is deceased, instead of being on vacation as The Pigman has stated numerous times.
 Soon, John and Lorraine visit The Pigman daily after school, and he showers them with gifts, food, and most importantly, the love and attention they do not receive in their own joyless homes.
-They reveal to him that they were never affiliated with any charity, and he reveals what they already know: that his wife is dead.
+They reveal to him that they were never affiliated with any charity, and he reveals what the two teens already know: that he is a widower.